jardinsys/Team-Calendula/README.md

 ## 📜 License

-This project is doesn't have a license yet...
+This project will be under a Source‑Available License (this does not mean "open-source").

 ---